 Astronauts have a knack for capturing our hearts and imaginations.
 And if it hadn’t been for Alan Bartlett Shepard Jr., the first American to go into space, the stars may well have stayed out of man’s reach.

-To celebrate Shepard’s daring flight into space, as well as the men and women who followed in his footsteps, let us “boldly go where no man has gone before” through film in celebration of Astronaut Day.
+To celebrate Shepard’s daring flight into space, as well as the men and women who followed in his footsteps, let us “boldly go where no man has gone before” through film.

 The film tells the story of astronaut Jim Lovell and his fellow crew members and how they had to handle a terrifying loss of oxygen due to an explosion.
 It took the creative genius of NASA and a crew of well-trained astronauts to safely make it home.
 Directed by Ron Howard, the movie made a great effort to be as scientifically accurate as possible, even having hired employees from NASA to give technical input.